mysociety/enwl-flexibility-tenders/README.md

     script/generate-tender-areas /path/to/enwl-flexibility-tenders.geojson

-## Regenerating postcode-units.geojson
+## Regenerating postcode-units.geojson and postcode-units.csv

 `static/data/postcode-units.geojson` contains the boundary polygon data for all postcode units (eg: `M15 5DD`) inside the ENWL tender areas (see `tender-areas.geojson` above), based on [postcode boundaries from the wonderful Mark Longair](https://longair.net/blog/2021/08/23/open-data-gb-postcode-unit-boundaries/).

+`static/data/postcode-units.csv` contains a single column of just the postcodes from these postcode units, and is used when generating `dumb-meters.csv`, below.

-To regenerate them, you’ll first need to:
+To regenerate the `postcode-units*` files, you’ll first need to:

 - Install the [`mapshaper` command line utility](https://github.com/mbloch/mapshaper)
 - Generate `static/data/areas.geojson` using `script/generate-tender-areas`, as described above